HOME

 3 Very little fat cover over the loin, back and fore-ribs.
 The backbone is still highly visible.
 Processes of the spine can be identified individually by touch and ma still be visible.
 Spaces between the processes are less pronounced.

-4 Fore-ribs and 12th and 13th ribs are noticeable are still noticeable to the eye.
+4 Fore-ribs and 12th and 13th ribs are still noticeable to the eye.
 The transverse spinous processes can be identified only by palpation (with slight pressure) and feel rounded rather than sharp.

 5 The 12th and 13th ribs are slightly visible to the eye.
 The transverse spinous processes can only be felt with firm pressure and feel rounded but are not noticeable to the eye.
 Spaces between the processes are not visible and are only distinguishable with firm pressure.
 Areas on each side of the tailhead and the fore-rib, behind the shoulder are starting to fill.